Imprinting persistent currents in tunable fermionic rings: PERSISTENT CURRENTS ACROSS THE BEC-BCS CROSSOVER

-With the phase imprinting protocol, we populate the metastable state at $w=1$ with a reproducibility $> 99 \%$ in both BEC and unitary regimes, whereas we obtain a few-percent smaller value in the BCS case.
+Through the phase imprinting protocol, we populate the metastable state at $w=1$ with a reproducibility $> 99 \%$ in both BEC and unitary regimes, whereas we obtain a few-percent lower fidelity in the BCS case.
 Higher-$w$ states can then be excited by increasing the imprinting pulse duration.
-However, in all the superfluid regimes, we observe that for increasing $t_I$ the probability to populate a well defined $w$ decreases, while the measured average winding number saturates at about $\langle w \rangle \simeq 6$, in agreement with GPE numerical simulations \cite{SM}.
-For increasing imprinting time, the more dramatic density excitations that go along with the imprinting favor the emission of vortices from the inner ring radius, removing circulation quanta from the current and setting thus the limit for the highest $w$ we can populate.
+However, in all superfluid regimes, we observe that for increasing $t_I$ the probability to populate a well defined $w$ decreases, while the measured average winding number saturates at about $\langle w \rangle \simeq 6$, in agreement with GPE numerical simulations \cite{SM}.
+For increasing imprinting time, the more dramatic density excitations which follow the imprinting favor the nucleation of additional vortices from the innermost ring boundary, removing circulation quanta from the current and setting thus a limit for the highest $w$ which we can populate.
 To access even higher $w$ states, we keep $t_I \lesssim 500 \, \mu$s and rather increase the number of imprinting pulses.
 Figure~\ref{Fig3}(b) demonstrates the scalability of our imprinting protocol, i.e., the addition of consecutive pulses of a given imprinting time (different colors) produces a linear increment on the measured $\langle w \rangle$.
-Even though the multiple phase imprinting protocol becomes ineffective for more than 4-5 pulses, this method still surpasses the single-pulse one allowing us to access up to $w=8$ in UFG and BEC superfluids, and $w=6$ in the BCS regime [Fig.~\ref{Fig3}(c-g)].
-The whole imprinting procedure takes up to $30$\,ms when we employ $3$ pulses to access $w \geq 5$, demonstrating the multiple imprinting technique as a route to access high circulation states much more rapidly with respect to stirring protocols \cite{Wright2013_driving}.
-By monitoring the time evolution of the interferograms in all superfluid regimes at long time after the last imprinting pulse, we verify that the imprinted circulation produces a persistent current of constant average winding number, that is observed to be as long-lived as the superfluid sample, namely up to $1.5$\,s [Fig.~\ref{Fig3}(c)].
-Higher circulations are also accessible via phase imprinting, but undergo to a decay towards states at smaller $w$ in few tens of ms timescale \cite{SM}.
-The maximum stable persistent current $w_{\mbox{ {max}}}$ accessible under our experimental conditions corresponds to a superfluid velocity lower than the peak sound speed, estimated as $c_s \simeq \{5.8, 14.1, 14.4\}$ mm/s in the BEC, UFG and BCS regime, respectively \cite{SM}.
-Such a limit is likely arising from the imperfections of the imprinting potential.
-In fact, despite increasing the absolute value of the accessible $w_{\mbox{ {max}}}$, we expect also the multiple imprinting procedure to be limited by the excitation introduced by each pulse, effectively setting an upper bound for the winding number of the persistent current.
-In this framework, the relatively lower $w_{ {\mbox{max}}}$ observed in the BCS superfluid could be due to pair breaking excitations lowering the critical velocity for vortices to enter the superfluid ring.
+Even though the multiple phase imprinting protocol becomes ineffective for more than 4-5 pulses, this method still surpasses the single-pulse one allowing us to access up to $w_{\mbox{ {max}}} = \{8, 9, 6 \}$ in the BEC, UFG and BCS regime, respectively [Fig.~\ref{Fig3}(c,d)].
+The whole imprinting procedure takes up to $30$\,ms when we employ $3$ pulses to access $w \geq 5$, demonstrating the multiple pulse scheme as a route to excite high circulation states much more rapidly than with stirring protocols \cite{Wright2013_driving}, as employed in Ref.~\citenum{Cai2021} to excite persistent currents in fermionic superfluids.
+By monitoring the time evolution of the interferograms in all superfluid regimes at long time after the last imprinting pulse, we verify that the imprinted circulation produces a persistent current of constant mean winding number $\langle w \rangle$, which is observed to be as long-lived as the superfluid sample.
+In particular, the $w=1$ current is observed to persist up to $3$\,s with $\langle w \rangle >99 \%$ at unitarity, unaffected by the progressive decrease in atom number [Fig.~\ref{Fig3}(e)].
+Circulations higher than $w_{\mbox{ {max}}}$ are also accessible via phase imprinting, but undergo a decay towards states at smaller $w$ in few tens of ms timescale \cite{SM}.
+The maximum stable persistent current $w_{\mbox{ {max}}}$ accessible under our experimental conditions corresponds to a superfluid velocity at the inner ring radius of $4.2$, $4.8$ and $3.2$ mm/s for $w=8$, $w=9$ and $w=6$ in the BEC, UFG and BCS regime, respectively, to be compared with the peak sound speed, estimated as $c_s \simeq \{5.8, 14.1, 14.4\}$ mm/s, respectively \cite{SM}.
+In all regimes, the superfluid velocity at $w_{\mbox{ {max}}}$ is observed to be lower than $c_s$, likely due to the excitations introduced by each imprinting pulse, that effectively set an upper bound for the winding number of the persistent current even for the multiple pulse procedure.
+In this framework, the relatively lower $w_{ {\mbox{max}}}$ observed in the BCS superfluid is consistent with pair-breaking excitations lowering the critical velocity for vortices to enter the superfluid ring, effectively reducing the current winding number.
+As a reference, the critical velocity associated to pair breaking takes a value of $\simeq 9$ mm/s at $1/k_F a = -0.4$ \cite{SM}.